 Be sure to take the time to relax and recuperate after the treatment.

 Ayurvedic treatments are particularly effective for metabolic, stress related, and chronic conditions.
 Treatments are also helpful in relieving the effects of surgery and debilitating treatments such as chemotherapy.
 Other popular uses of Ayurveda are for general rejuvenation and beauty care.

 The ideal time for Ayurvedic treatment is when the atmosphere is cool, moist, and dust free.
 In India, the rainy season is ideal, during the monsoon from June to September.
 During this season, the body’s pores open up, making it most receptive to herbal oils and therapy.

-There are two main types of Ayurvedic treatment on offer in India – general rejuvenation treatments catering to tourists and given by resorts in tourist areas, and intensive medical treatments administered by centers in geographic locations with the most suitable climate.
+There’s two main types of Ayurvedic treatment on offer in India – general rejuvenation treatments catering to tourists and given by resorts in tourist areas, and intensive medical treatments administered by centers in geographic locations with the most suitable climate.
 Resorts are fine for anyone just wanting to get some pampering, a massage, or an overall feel for Ayurveda.
 However, those who are serious about receiving quality Ayurvedic treatment for medical reasons should go to a proper hospital.

 Kerala in Southern India offers authentic Ayurvedic Spa treatments for locals and tourists.
 World renowned for their Ayurvedic treatments, Kerala holds an unbroken tradition of Ayurveda that has surpassed many invasions and interferences both foreign and native.
 In Kerala the climate is right and there is an abundant supply of medicinal plants and herbs there.